anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 - Containers: isolation by SW based mechanisms available in OS, Docker and Kubernetes.
 A container workload is just a set of Linux processes.
 It is _possible_ to configure SW based _additional isolation_ for container workloads, for example by kernel namespaces.

 Thus the primary isolation mechanism in Kubernetes environment should be VM or physical machine based isolation.
 This means: multiple container applications should not be deployed together in the same Kubernetes cluster - unless those have been planned and verified to co-exist.
+In such cases, the default is to allocate one namespace per Containerised Network Function (CNF).

 ### Container Isolation in Kubernetes Cluster
 #### Namespaces
 Kubernetes namespaces should be used to provide resource isolation within a Kubernetes cluster.
-Kubernetes should be used to isolate different types of workloads like Development, Production or Test.
-The default is to allocate one namespace per Containerised Network Function (CNF).
+They should not be used to isolate different steps in the deployment process like Development, Production, or Testing.
+The most reliable separation is achieved by deploying sensitive workloads into dedicated clusters.